-Growing Oca in the home garden can be a rewarding experience.
-Originating in the Andes, Oca has been treasured for its colorful presentation, abundant production, and as a key beneficial source of nutrients.
+Growing Oca in the home garden can be an easy and rewarding experience.
+Originating in the Andes, Oca has been treasured for its multi-colored tubers, abundant production, and as a key source of beneficial nutrients.
 This tuber continues to be appreciated in the culinary community for its flavor and versatility.
-Oca is sensitive to frost which is why it is recommended to grow in regions with mild winters or more temperate zone (USDA Zone 7-9).
-Although fairly easy to maintain once established there are a few tips to help create successful growth and abundant harvests.
+Oca is sensitive to frost but can be grown as an annual and stored like a potato in most northern climates.
+Although fairly easy to cultivate, there are a few tips to help create successful growth and abundant harvests.

-2. Oca grows well in aerated or recently tilled soil – A hardpan (hard platform) approximately 1 foot down or so can actually help the plant produce more tubers.
+2. Oca grows well in aerated or recently tilled soil.
+A hardpan or soil pan approximately 1 foot down or so can actually help the plant produce more tubers just as it does with other tubers.

-3. Establish in a location with partial sun– We’ve found underneath young fruit trees where there’s some overhead shade but still a fair bit of sunlight getting through to be ideal.
+3. Establish in a location with partial sun.
+We’ve found that underneath young fruit trees, where there’s some overhead shade but still a fair bit of sunlight peeking through, to be ideal.
+Hailing from higher elevations near the equator, Oca prefers a mild climate but has adapted well to even our hottest summers.
 Oca also makes a great weed suppressing ground cover!

-4. Plant anytime after all danger of frost has past– Oca develops best in warmer soil so be sure to plant when warmer weather continues to hit.
+4. Plant anytime after all danger of frost has past.
+Oca develops best in warmer soil so be sure to plant during a timeframe where warmer weather raises the soil temperatures a bit.
+The tubers can be stored in a refrigerator or frost-free garage over winter until spring.

 6. Harvest after the first frost – Oca is typically harvested between mid-November to mid-December, however it is best to wait as long as possible once the cold weather sets in to ensure the tubers are fully developed with optimal flavor.
 Oca is more cold hardy than other Andean tubers but can still turn to mush if it goes through a very hard freeze.
 Although, many years we’ve seen it survive all winter and continue growing the following spring if a tuber was forgotten about or left in the soil.